I’m going to tell you a little secret: starting a creative business doesn’t require any legal paperwork.

 I’m not suggesting that your clients will steal your identity.

 But accidents happen.
 They might store their files on a cloud platform that gets hacked.
-Or they might have a break in and their brick and mortar shop.
+Or they might have a break-in at their brick-and-mortar shop.

 A W-9 form contains everything someone needs to steal your identity.